armenak/DataDefender/README.md

     java -jar DataAnonymizer.jar --help

 DA can be run in anonymizer mode, and two different discovery modes, column discovery and data discovery.
 In each of these modes you need to provide
 DA with a database property file.
 This tells DA which database to connect to and how to connect.
-The location of this property file it passed in to DA using the -P or --database-properties switch.
+The location of this property file it passed in to DA using the -P or --data switch.

 All modes support an optional list of tables at the end to use for either discover, or anonymization of a specific table or list of tables.